nicolaka/dockchat-volume/README.md

-Dockchat is a simple Python+Mongo app built to demonstrate persistent data using a Data Volume Container ( dbdata in teh docker-compose.yml file).
+Dockchat is a simple Python+Mongo app built to demonstrate persistent data using a Data Volume Container ( dbdata in the docker-compose.yml file).

 You need Docker Compose to run this app( pip install -U docker-compose)